 Whilst still a junior, Richard won the pairs at Brighton with Andy Eastwood and they formed part of the Great Britain team which came second in the Junior European Championships in 1982.

-When Andy emigrated to the US, Richard formed a partnership with Mark Horton with whom he had a number of appearances for England in the home international series.
+When Andy emigrated to the USA, Richard formed a partnership with Mark Horton with whom he had a number of appearances for England in the home international series.
 In partnership with Mark, Richard won the Spring Foursomes, Crockfords (1992) and the Life and Grand Masters in the UK.
 The Gold Cup was the only domestic trophy which eluded them.

 Internationally, he and Mark played in numerous events with notable wins in the Dunhill Nations Cup (1991) and the Hoechst (1992).
 Richard thinks his greatest bridge achievement lay in winning the Hoechst because the first winners of that event were Belladonna, Garozzo, Avarelli and Forquet - not bad company to be in!